A withdrawal is defined as exiting a course after the drop deadline and before the withdrawal deadline.

 Your withdrawal request is not complete until you have submitted the Withdrawal Form.

 What can I do if the withdrawal deadline has passed?

 After the withdrawal deadline, students will receive a letter grade for the course.
-If your deadline has passed, we are here to support you academically!
-We recommend:
+If your deadline has passed, your instructor and advisor are here to support you academically!

 We understand that life is unpredictable, and things may happen that make it difficult to keep up with your studies.
 So if you have experienced extenuating circumstances and wish to appeal for a late withdrawal, please fill out the Exception Request Survey.

 Fill out the survey by clicking on Tell Us More on the Manage Course page.
-The survey is available to students after the Withdrawal Deadline has passed but prior to the cohort’s end date.
-Your request will be submitted to the Student Success Team for review.
+The survey is available to students after the Withdrawal Deadline has passed but prior to the term's end date.
+Requests will be reviewed by Golden Gate University and all determinations are final.